rogit31/vostera.md/Vespera Argent.md

     desc: "NUKE - 60 FT You compel one creature you can see within range to die.
 If the creature you choose has 100 hit points or fewer, it dies. "
   - name: Teleport
     desc: "2/DAY ESCAPE - This spell instantly transports you and up to eight willing creatures that you can see within range, or a single object that you can see within range, to a destination you select.
 If you target an object, it must be Large or smaller, and it can’t be held or carried by an unwilling creature."
+  - name: Time Stop
+    desc: "1/DAY - Time stops for everyone but herself.
+You take 1d4 + 1 turns during which you can use your actions and move as normal.
+Ends when you affect anyone but yourself."
   - name: True Shatter
     desc: "CONTROL - (5-6 Recharge) - 60 Foot Cone - From self or javelin - Creatures within the cone must make a DC 20 STR save or be pushed 20 feet back, take 12 (4d6) force damage and knocked prone.
 Affected terrain becomes difficult terrain."
+lair_actions:
+  - name: Deduplicate
+    desc: (3/day)A copy of Vespera starts channeling a powerful spell at the end of her turn.
+The deduplicate has the choice of a single 30 foot radius circle, three 5 ft. wide lines in a range of 60 ft. from herself, or a 40 ft. cone.
+At the start of Vespera's turn, any creatures standing in that area must make a DC 20 CON save or take 8d10 force damage.
+Half damage on save.
 bonus_actions:
   - name: Telekinetic Yank
     desc: "You target a creature you can see of size medium or smaller, they make a strength saving throw DC 20 or are pulled 30 feet in the direction of your choosing.
 A creature cannot fall as a result of this spell, if they encounter a ledge they stop before falling."
+  - name: Blink
+    desc: "You blink out of existence and teleport to a spot you can see within 20 feet without provoking an attack of opportunity."
 spells:
   - "Vespera is a 19th-level spellcaster.
 Her spellcasting ability is Intelligence (spell save DC 20, +10 to hit with spell attacks).
 Vespera can cast any spell in existence, but prefers to use the ones listed in the actions."